Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: The Soft -Learning Framework

 Soft $Q$-learning \citep{haarnoja2017reinforcement,schulman2017equivalence,nachum2017bridging} is an maximum-entropy (MaxEnt) extension to the standard (hard) $Q$-learning~\citep{mnih2015human,sutton2018reinforcement}.
 Under this framework, the agent is encouraged to optimize the reward while staying as stochastic as possible, with the objective $J_{\text{MaxEnt}}(\pi)=\mathbb{E}_{\tau \sim \pi}\left[\sum_{t=0}^T \gamma^t r_t + \alpha \mathcal{H}\left(\pi\left(\cdot \mid \bm{s}_{t}\right)\right)\right]$, which augments the vanilla $J(\pi)$ with the additional Shannon entropy term $\mathcal{H}$ with coefficient $\alpha$.\footnote{WLOG, we can assume $\alpha{=}1$, as it can be folded into the reward function by scaling the latter with $1/\alpha$.} This is appealing because it seamlessly connects the $Q$-values to the familiar output \textit{logits} of a text generation model, which enables straightforward implementation of the SQL formulation.

-\textbf{$Q$-values as Generation Model Logits.} We show the connection of the $Q$-values with the logits, i.e., the model outputs right before the $\operatorname{softmax}$ layer.
-Concretely, with the SQL objective, the following relationship between optimal policy $\pi^*$ and action-value $Q^*$ holds \citep{haarnoja2017reinforcement,schulman2017equivalence}:
+\textbf{$Q$-values as Generation Model Logits.} We show the connection of the $Q$-values with the logits, i.e., outputs right before the $\operatorname{softmax}$ layer.
+Concretely, with the SQL objective, the following relationship between optimal policy $\pi^*$ and action-value $Q^*$ holds~\citep{haarnoja2017reinforcement,schulman2017equivalence}:

 This form is highly reminiscent of the $\operatorname{softmax}$ layer of the generation model in Eq.\eqref{eq:softmax-logit}.
-The connection suggests that we can naturally parameterize the $Q$-function in SQL as the generation model logit function, i.e., $Q_\theta(\s, a) \equiv f_\theta(a\mid\s)$.
-In other words, \emph{the model output $f_\theta(a\mid\s)$, originally interpretted as the ``logit'' of token $a$ given the preceding tokens $\s$, is now re-interpretted as the $Q$-value of action $a$ in state $\s$.} When achieving optimality, $f_{\theta^*}(a\mid\s)$, namely $Q^{*}(\bm{s}, a)$, represents the best possible future reward achievable by generating token $a$ in state $\bm{s}$.
-Similarly, the full generation model $p_\theta(a\mid\s)$ in Eq.\eqref{eq:softmax-logit} that applies $\operatorname{softmax}$ to $f_\theta$ now precisely corresponds to the policy $\pi_\theta$ induced from $Q_\theta(\s, a)$.
+The connection suggests that we can naturally parameterize the $Q$-function in SQL as the generation model logit function, i.e., $Q_\theta(\s, a) \equiv f_\theta(a|\s)$.
+In other words, \emph{the model output $f_\theta(a|\s)$, originally interpretted as the ``logit'' of token $a$ given the preceding tokens $\s$, is now re-interpretted as the $Q$-value of action $a$ in state $\s$.} When achieving optimality, $f_{\theta^*}(a|\s)$, namely $Q^{*}(\bm{s}, a)$, represents the best possible future reward achievable by generating token $a$ in state $\bm{s}$.
+Similarly, the full generation model $p_\theta(a|\s)$ in Eq.\eqref{eq:softmax-logit} that applies $\operatorname{softmax}$ to $f_\theta$ now precisely corresponds to the policy $\pi_\theta$ induced from $Q_\theta(\s, a)$.
 That is,

 We could further gain even more intuitive interpretation of the above generation policy $\pi^*$ from the lens of \emph{advantage} function \citep{sutton2018reinforcement}.
 Specifically, in SQL, the optimal \emph{state-value} function is the log-normalizer of the optimal $Q$-values \citep{haarnoja2017reinforcement,schulman2017equivalence}.
-This allows us to rewrite Eq.\eqref{eq:optimal-pi-and-q} into a more concise form:
+This allows a more concise form of Eq.\eqref{eq:optimal-pi-and-q}:

 where $A^*$ is the optimal advantage function.
 The equation says that, in the proposed text generation SQL formulation, the optimal policy generates token $a$ in state $\s$ according to the token's advantage.